 First, Mr. Yang's Two Cents; Then, Mine

-What Is Chinglish?Basically, any language that becomes non-standard thanks to foreign-language influences wins a prize: its own portmanteau.
-English speakers usually make theirs by plucking the first syllable of the foreign language and blending -nglish for its second, giving us Spanglish, Franglish, etc. These terms refer either to a language that English has influenced or to English that a foreign language has influenced.
-Here, we will be talking about the latter, English that Chinese has influenced.
+What Is Chinglish?Basically, any non-standard language that comes from foreign influences wins its own portmanteau.
+English speakers name theirs by mashing each first syllable of the foreign language into -nglish for its second.
+So English names Spanglish, Franglish, etc. For short, I'll just call them glishes.
+These refer either to a foreign language that English has influenced or to English that a foreign language has influenced.
+This post is about the latter, English that Chinese has influenced.

-The standards that these latter glishes ignore usually have to show that English is not the glish speaker's native language.
-That is, a glish can't just be English plus some loanwords or code-switching.
-Foreign phonological, morphological, lexical, and syntactic imports all have to be there.
-They also have to be endemic.
-That is, a lot of foreign-language natives have to make the same kinds of "errors" when attempting to comprehend or use English.
+These latter glishes usually have to show that English is not the glish speaker's native language.
+A glish can't just be English plus some loanwords or code-switching.
+Foreign phonemes, morphemes, lexemes, and syntax all have to be there.
+A lot of foreign-language natives also have to make the same kinds of "errors" when attempting to comprehend or use English.

-The words "errors" above belong in quotation marks.
+The word "errors" above belong in quotation marks.
 "As long as people can understand what the hell you're saying, then […] it's good English."
-In fancier terms, Mr. Yang is a linguistic descriptivist, not a prescriptivist.
+In fancier terms, Mr. Yang defends linguistic descriptivism over prescriptivism.
 The difference?
 If an utterance doesn't fit an English description, English natives won't be able to recognize it as English.
 If, however, an utterance doesn't fit an English prescription, snooty English natives won't be willing to recognize it as English.
 Now, there are reasons to care about prescriptions.
 Sometimes we have to fit in with the snoots or produce clearer utterances.
 Mr. Yang's point, however, is that most foreign English speakers don't.

 You can explain some Chinglish give me?Mr. Yang's snapshot of Chinglish lightly pokes at Chinese English learners' failed acquisition of some standard English phonology and syntax.
 However, he funnily treats Chinglish as an argot which native English speakers can learn.
 What's interesting, however, is not that they "go wrong," but where specifically they "go wrong."